rp42dev/rp42dev/README.md

 ### Hi there 👋
-My name is Raivis
+:eye: My name is Raivis 🧔

-I'm Bootcamp graduate with an extensive background in various coding languages, developing responsive, accessible applications, and building Full-Stack websites from the ground up.
-Specializes in Front-End, HTML, CSS, JavaScript, React Back-End Python, Flask, Django.
+I'm Bootcamp graduate with an extensive background in various coding languages, developing Full-Stack websites from the ground up.

-- ⚡My Top priorities⚡
+### :abacus: My Stack:
+- Front-End: HTML, CSS, JavaScript, React
+- Back-End Python, Flask, Django.

+### 📝My Top priorities
   - UX Design Methods and Techniques
   - Critical to maintaining website Accessibility best practices
   - The minimalism approach “Less is More” simple, intuitive, and functional designs